cvat-ai/cvat/site/content/en/docs/integration/toloka.md

 ### Rejecting job

+> Note, that Toloker can open dispute and appeal the rejected
+> job on the Toloka platform.

 To reject the annotated job, do the following:

 1. Go to the Toloka task and open the job.